Ben Purrington

-Ben Purrington (born 20 May 1996) is an English professional footballer who plays as a left back for Ross County.
+Ben Purrington (born 20 May 1996) is an English professional footballer who plays as a left back, left wing-back, left midfielder or left winger for Cambridge United.

 Career

 Plymouth Argyle

 Purrington was born in Exeter, Devon.
 He joined the Plymouth Argyle youth academy in September 2005 when he was nine.
 He signed his first professional contract in May 2013.
 Seven months later, Purrington made his first-team debut in a League Two match against Oxford United, and scored his first senior goal in his fourth match; an FA Cup tie with Port Vale.

 He soon became a regular in the side after an injury suffered to teammate Gary Sawyer at the beginning of the 2016–17 season.
-However, after 12 years of being at the club, Purrington played his final match for Argyle against Cheltenham Town on 21 January 2017.

 Rotherham United

 On 30 January 2017, Purrington completed a move to Championship side Rotherham United for a reported £300,000 fee, signing a three-and-a-half-year contract.
 He made his debut in a 1–0 away defeat to Bristol City on 4 February 2017.